 The business conference offers attendees an opportunity to show professionalism, knowledge and job skills in a more personal environment than a typical business meeting.
 The downside is that there are also quite a few opportunities to make etiquette mistakes that can't be taken back once they're committed.

 Next time you attend a conference, remember that your reputation is at stake every moment you are visible to another attendee.
 Maintain a positive demeanor and do whatever you can to be friendly, help others, and get only positive attention.
 If you see others who appear uncomfortable, take the opportunity to put them at ease.

 You have more latitude with business casual.
 Men may choose to wear a suit, but a sports coat is also appropriate.
 Women may wear pantsuits or coordinating slacks, tops, and jackets.
-Although some women may wear peep-toe shoes or sandals, if you are unsure, play it safe with pumps or flats.
+Although some women may wear peep-toe shoes or sandals, if you are unsure, play it safe with closed-toe pumps or flats.

 As you pack, don't forget items you are likely to need.
 Many conference planners have a list of things you need to have.
 Also include cell phone, pens, pencils, paper, tablet or laptop, business cards, and something to carry your supplies.
-You'll also need to include chargers for all electronic equipment.
+You'll also need to pack chargers for all electronic equipment.

 Remember to have conference materials that have been sent ahead.
 This may include your schedule, a syllabus, and a map.
 Know the names and something about the people you need to talk to.